MicrosoftDocs/VBA-Docs/api/Excel.ListObject.Sort.md

 # ListObject.Sort property (Excel)

-Gets or sets the sort column or columns, and sort order for the  **ListObject** collection.
+Gets or sets the sort column or columns and sort order for the **ListObject** collection.

 ## Syntax